-Every year Bachelor of Humanities students contribute to NORTH, the students’ literary publication.
+Bachelor of Humanities students contribute to NORTH, the students’ literary publication every year.
 Founded in 1999, NORTH has been a forum for poetry, short stories, art, photography, and most recently, music.

 Residence and Student Housing

-All students coming directly from high school into first year will receive an offer of guaranteed residence with their admission (traditional style room).
+All students coming directly from high school into the first year who receive an offer of admission by May 13th will receive an offer of guaranteed residence in a traditional double room.

-Humanities students who wish to share a room with another Humanities student should answer “yes” to the question on the application form: “do you wish to live with someone in the same program.”
-You should answer “yes” whether you are applying for a single, a double, suite-style living, or for a room on a themed community floor.
+Humanities students who wish to share a room with another Humanities student should answer “yes” to the question on the application form: “do you wish to live with someone in the same faculty.”